o0shojo0o/ICS_Converter_Service_component/README.md

 # ics_converter_service_component
 Custom Home Assistant Component for accessing ICS Converter Service API.

-If you found this repository, chances are you already know your waste collection company uses the abfall.io API.

 Be aware that this not a plug and play component.
 Please note that the URL in the sensor.py must be modified!

 ## How to install and use